openharmony/docs/en/application-dev/reference/apis/js-apis-appAccount.md

 deleteAccount(name: string): Promise&lt;void&gt;

-Deletes an app account from the account management service.
-This method uses a promise to return the result.
+Deletes an app account from the **AppAccountManager** service.
+This API uses a promise to return the result.

 **System capability**: SystemCapability.Account.AppAccount